 The realisation of the EGI vision requires the ability to cross both organisational and technical boundaries through the realisation of interoperability.
 Reaching interoperability amongst organisations and technologies is a long-term activity, which requires reaching a consensus through compromises and reworking/rebuilding systems or procedures according to them.
 Interoperability can be addressed at different levels leading to the identification of different interoperability types.
 In our context, we identify three main types of interoperability: 1) strategic, 2) operational and 3) technical.

 For each type of interoperability, proper actions should be taken in order to enable it.
 At the technical level, there are two main approaches: adapter-based and standards-based interoperability.
 This document focuses on standards-based technical interoperability (i.e. the interoperability amongst systems participating in EGI such as computing clusters, storage systems) through the adoption of open standards.
 By systems, the software abstraction layer (middleware) needed to expose the functional and operational interfaces outside the organisational boundaries together with the security mechanisms needed by the EGI were mainly considered.
+Standards are open when they have the following four properties [R2]: 1) control: the evolution of the specification should be set in a transparent process open to all interested contributors; 2) completeness: the technical requirements of the solution should be specified completely enough to guarantee full interoperability; 3) compliance: there is a substantial standard-compliant offering promoted by proponents of the standard; 4) cost: fair reasonable and non-discriminatory access is provided to all implementers [R48].
 Open standards are mapped into the UMD capabilities.
 This document represents an evolving roadmap that will be officially updated and published every twelve months, while always being open for contributions [R4].

 Events